 Our tests have shown different and inconsistent results when connected from Europe, with high to average speeds on European and German servers, and significant drops when using servers in the US and Asian regions.

 The main takeaway here is that those with a need for speed should look elsewhere.
-There are many VPNs with far larger server fleets, better location choices, and higher speeds out there.
+There are much better VPNs on the market with far larger server fleets, better location choices, and higher speeds out there.

 Ease of use and multi-platform support

 Disconnect offers an all-in-one subscription-based software suite called Disconnect Premium, available for the four major platforms:

 The full Disconnect service provides protection from malware and spyware, masks your IP address, and encrypts your data.
 Disconnect VPN is part of this software package and is not a standalone app.

 The Premium service also comes with a browser extension named Disconnect Private Browsing.
 It helps prevent third parties from following your internet trail.
 Although all browsers have an inbuilt “private browsing mode,” it will only prevent other people who use your computer from seeing your browsing history and does not stop third-party tracking.

 Installing Disconnect VPN is quite effortless.
 You can either sign-up via their website or their app for desktop or mobile.
 You can also easily install their native client on your Windows, Mac, iOS, or Android device.